markcoulter/RetroPie-Installer/README.md

 Handy scripts to automate x86 install on Ubuntu boxes.
 Includes Bezels, Hursty's themes

-   sudo apt-get install -y git dialog unzip xmlstarlet
+--code-copy   sudo apt-get install -y git dialog unzip xmlstarlet

 Log in as the pi user and download a local copy of this script: